 - Google Cloud’s Identity and Access Management uses predefined roles to give granular access to the specific resources of the Google Cloud Platform.
 This helps in preventing unwanted access.

 AWS platform also has a security model with the following features:

-From the above it is clear that both cloud computing providers have their pros and cons.
+From the above, it is clear that both cloud computing providers have their pros and cons.
 Google Cloud has seen rapid global expansion over the past few years.
-It is also the one to go for if you favour speed and affordable pricing.
+It is also the one to go for if you favor speed and affordable pricing.
 AWS has been a long-standing name in the history of cloud computing.
 AWS started it all and is still being copied by other major players in the market.
 AWS redundancy, support and availability per region have helped it stay at the top.
 Rest assured, the constant battle between both the cloud providers will result in increased performance, more services and products, and lower prices benefitting hosting partners and customers.
-You can try the AWS Certification course for learning about all the services offered by AWS.
+You can try the AWS Certification course to learn about all the services offered by AWS.